dandls/counterfactuals/README.md

 predictor = Predictor$new(rf, type = "prob")
 ```

-Now we set up an object of the counterfactual explanations technique we
+Now we set up an object of the counterfactual explanations method we
 want to use.
 In this example, we use `WhatIf` and since we have a
 classification task we create an `WhatIfClassif` object.